 Visit the Mooney Art Collection

 Located inside the Charles City Public Library is The Mooney Art Collection.
 It reflects both Arthur Mooney's love of art and of the community where he grew up.
 The collection features the works of classical artists such as Dali, Picasso, Rembrandt and Goya.
+Use the QR code to the right or click here to access a virtual tour of the gallery.

 The Mooney Art Collection is open for public viewing whenever the library is open.